 “See, my regulars started dying off…and I’m outside the action these days.
 And how could I blame the new people for not coming all the way down here to get what they can get closer?
 Mabel, you know the whole backend of this place used to be a storeroom.
 Now it’s just empty shelves and junk.”

 Mrs. Felcher sighed.
 “Oh, well, everyone’s got their troubles.”

 A clink and clatter circuited the table.
 Mabel took the liberty of popping the cover from the cake.
 She had just raised the knife, when Mrs. Felcher went on:

 “It’s too bad, though, some bloodsucker had to come along stirring things up.
 We were doing okay…we could have gone a couple more years.
 Maybe I’d be dead by then.”

 Mrs. Rosemont said: “That’s very true.”

-The timing seemed rotten, to use Mrs. Felcher’s phrase, for handing the guest of honor a big slice of devil’s food cake.
+The timing seemed rotten, to use Mrs. Felcher’s phrase, for handing the guest of honor a big slice of devil’s food.
 Chilton seemed conscious himself of having become an object.
 He glared at his fingernails, and stood.